Canaccord Genuity slashes price target on Olaplex Holdings Inc. [OLPX] – find out why.

-Olaplex Holdings Inc. [NASDAQ: OLPX] traded at a high on 12/13/22, posting a 1.83 gain after which it closed the day’ session at $5.57.
+Olaplex Holdings Inc. [NASDAQ: OLPX] stock went on an upward path that rose over 0.80% on Tuesday, amounting to a one-week price decrease of less than -8.98%.
 The company report on November 23, 2022 that Olaplex Holdings, Inc. Announces Participation in the Morgan Stanley Global Consumer & Retail Conference on December 7, 2022.

 5 Undervalued Stocks For 2023